-Study suggests vision insurance associated with eye-care visits, better reported visionDecember 10th, 2012 in Ophthalmology /
+Study suggests vision insurance associated with eye-care visits, better reported visionDecember 10, 2012 in Medicine & Health / Ophthalmology

 Vision insurance for working-age adults appears to be associated with having eye care visits and reporting better vision, compared with individuals without insurance, according to a report published Online First by Archives of Ophthalmology.